 Inclusion at Meadowside

-Mrs Whitlock, our Head of Inclusion, joined Meadowside in 2008.
+Mrs Whitlock, our Head of Inclusion and member of the Senior Leadership Team, joined Meadowside in 2008.
 She has taught across all year groups during this time, from Reception to Year 6!
 This makes her experience and skills set perfect for this incredibly important role at Meadowside.

 “I look forward to coming to work!
 Meadowside is a special place where we care for one another and always seek to draw out talent from each and every individual.
 We are a happy smiley school.”

 All children at Meadowside are valued as individuals who make a contribution to their class and school communities.
 We believe all children are entitled to feel successful and positive about their learning.
 Alongside the National Curriculum, it is our intent to provide accessible and meaningful opportunities to enhance the classroom experience.
 These will target the functional skills necessary for them to achieve now and in the future.
 If required, children will have access to a bespoke and tailored curriculum, including therapeutic and sensory input, which has been carefully designed to meet their individual needs and prepare them for the next phase in their learning development.
 We fully recognise that the barriers pupils face may be complex and varied and strive to help reduce them whilst focusing on ambitious outcomes for all.
 Positive engagement and open communication with families and support from external professionals are all essential components of our universal offer.